 The remainder of this paper is structured as follows.
 Section 2 introduces the regulatory background and develops the hypotheses to be tested.
 Section 3 describes the research design.
 Results are presented and discussed in Section 4.
-Section 5 presents sensitivity and additional analyses.
-We conclude in Section 6.
+We conclude in Section 5.